jeria93/CineMate/README.md

 - UI/UX considerations with empty state views and genre filtering
 - Professional GitHub setup (CODEOWNERS, branch protection, secrets ignored)
 - Consideration for advanced patterns like Dependency Injection, SRP, and SoC
+- ⭐️ If you find CineMate useful or inspiring, feel free to leave a star on GitHub — every bit of support is appreciated.

+> This project is still evolving — new features and improvements are added continuously.

 > Want to learn more or collaborate?
 **Connect on LinkedIn:** [nicholas-samuelsson-jeria](https://www.linkedin.com/in/nicholas-samuelsson-jeria-69778391)